Mungo Outback Journey

 Experienced Wildlife and Aboriginal Guides reveal an arid land, rich in wildlife and ancient Aboriginal Heritage.

 Discover the animals and history of the Australian Outback at Lake Mungo in the Willandra Lakes World Heritage Area.
 Track majestic wildlife and travel expansive red sand plains sprinkled with Kangaroos, Emus, and Pink Cockatoos.

 Your private nature tour is conducted by experienced Wildlife and Aboriginal Guides who reveal Mungo’s arid land, wildlife and ancient Aboriginal Heritage.

 Walk in the shade of Desert Pines searching for brilliant parrots and sleepy lizards.
-Climb ancient sand dunes with an Aboriginal Guide who will show you the stone tools and artifacts of his culture.
+Climb mighty sandunes for expansive views over the desert.

 About Mungo Outback